 Many boys find their ADHD symptoms decrease, or even disappear, as they get older.
 However, this is not the case with girls.
 Many girls with ADHD find the problem becomes worse as they enter puberty, as increased estrogen levels in teenage girls typically makes their symptoms more intense.
 Other girls who never experienced ADHD symptoms may suddenly start experiencing them during adolescence.
 This late symptom onset for many females is another contributor to late diagnosis.

-Contact the Professional at NeuroHealth in Arlington Heights, IL!
+Contact the Professionals at NeuroHealth in Arlington Heights, IL

 Dealing with ADHD as a woman can be challenging due to limited understanding of the condition, but help is at hand.
 Serving Arlington Heights and the surrounding communities – including Palatine, Des Plaines, Schaumburg, Wheeling and more – NeuroHealth is a family practice delivering mental health care to all, regardless of age or gender.
 Give our team a call at 847-584-1671, or contact us online, if you or someone you love is suspected to have ADHD.